 By referring to the laws current at the time of return they simplify what needs to be included in the Amendment.

 Another set of important notes are the ones stating the parameters of the land, population, and economic capabilities they set as minimums after they do the research on the many Micro States around the world as well as the various islands in the Caribbean Sea and the Pacific Ocean.
 This research goes into real depth on which are doing well and which aren’t doing well, plus the reasons why they are or aren’t doing well.

 Another set of notes states the reasons why enclave areas are not to be allowed while stating cut off areas of the Union will be allowed to stay as long as they have a sea border access like Alaska and Hawaii do.

 Two Aims the other team members add to the Amendment list are:

-9. The Amendment is to include wording to the effect once this Amendment is ratified it can not be repealed and replaced with another Amendment with the aim of allowing for secession unless this Amendment is reinstated with the same wording.
+9. The Amendment is to include wording to the effect once this Amendment is ratified it can not be repealed and replaced with another secession Amendment unless this Amendment is reinstated with the same wording.